 WEB LAND: I recently did a site for an NGO called Rights Action that funds grassroots human rights, environmental and development organizations in Guatemala and Honduras.
 And if you need stock to complete your next film or tv production (or just like looking at amazing imagery) check out the stock footage site I built for Kensington.
 Also, check out the site I did with my illustrator pal Mike Constable that provides social network friendly illustrated e-cards (that you can caption yourself).
 We call it PointyPixels.com.

 APP LAND: I co-produced an app called Risk Navigator to accompany Kensington's Risk Factor film.
 Get the app here for iOS and Android!
 A while ago I was "concept guy" and content management system programmer for a mobile app called Scopify.

-MUSIC LAND: Poet/singer Robert Priest released a CD of songs we wrote together.
-You can listen to samples (and purchase) at CDBaby.
-Robert also performs in and around Toronto quite a bit.
-So if you catch him live, you'll hear some of our songs.
-Plus... a while ago I had a visit from ace guitarist Kevin Bell, a founding member of my 1980s rock band "Only Human."
+MUSIC LAND: With poet/singer/songwriter Robert Priest I recently completed a poetry/music project you can hear (and see) on YouTube.
+You can also find an album of our songs at CDBaby.
+A while ago I had a visit from ace guitarist Kevin Bell, a founding member of my 1980s rock band "Only Human."
 He had a tape of one of our gigs at the El Mocambo.
 If you feel like it, enter the wayback machine to have a listen.